 Amarillo, Texas, was the only place where no matter how hard Funk tried, Ric Flair was the one that got the jeers from the crowd and booed out of the building.
 It was similar to when Flair was in the Carolinas; the fans would never accept him as a heel in his hometown.

 In their Thunderdome match for the Halloween Havoc pay-per-view at the Philadelphia Civic Center, Funk and Muta teamed up to face Flair and Sting with Bruno Sammartino as the guest referee.
 The cage was electrified and had Halloween decorations around it.
 Before the match, someone turned on the electricity, and way up top, one of the ornaments caught fire.
-In a surprisingly heroic moment, The Great Muta, when seeing this, got on the top rope and blew it out with his oriental mist!
+In a surprisingly heroic moment, The Great Muta climbed up the cage and blew it out with his oriental mist!
 You can read more about this story in our article entitled, The Best and Worst of WCW Halloween Havoc.

 Funk doesn’t consider the match a highlight of his career because they ended up doing an unplanned finish where Ole Anderson, in Flair’s corner, decked Gary Hart, where he then threw in the towel.
 “It ended up being one of the most ridiculous damn things I ever participated in, and that covers a lot of ground,” laments Funk.
 “Fortunately, sometimes, fans accept things better than you think they will.”